mononitogoswami/mononitogoswami.github.io/_pages/about.md

   - /about.html
 ---

 I am a Robotics [Ph.D.
 Student](https://www.ri.cmu.edu/ri-people/mononito-goswami/) at the [Auton Lab](https://www.autonlab.org/) in School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).

-My research focuses on leveraging weak supervision and domain knowledge from experts to affordably annotate large datasets.
-Ultimately, I expect my research to make the process of acquiring training data cost-efficient, less subjective, reliable yet grounded in domain expert intuition, to harness the power of modern Machine Learning to fuel advances in data-driven decision support.
+I am broadly interested machine learning with imperfect data with an emphasis on healthcare.
+Specifically, my research focusses on settings where labeled data is either unavailable or unreliable, data is physically distributed, or insufficient to train complex models from scratch.
+I am also interested in time-series modeling, and evaluating trained machine learning models comprehensively and holistically in these challenging settings.
+Recently, I am also interested in foundation modeling for temporal data and clinical applications.

-I was an Applied Scientist Intern at [Amazon Web Services (AWS) AI Labs](https://aws.amazon.com/) in the Summer of 2022 and 2023!
+I was an Applied Scientist Intern at [Amazon Web Services (AWS) AI Labs](https://aws.amazon.com/) in the summer of 2022 and 2023!
+This summer, we pre-trained the first foundation model for modeling time-series data!

 Prior to pursuing my Ph.D., I earned my bachelor's in computer engineering from [Delhi Technological University](http://dtu.ac.in/) (erstwhile Delhi College of Engineering) in India.